Additional Environmental Integrity Safeguards

 *Renewable energy projects refer to projects that (i) generate and deliver energy services (e.g. mechanical, work, electricity, heat) from non-fossil fuel and renewable energy sources, or (ii) comprise of renewable energy generation units (e.g. solar PV, tidal/wave, wind, hydro, geothermal, waste-to-energy, renewable biomass) that are supplying energy or electricity.

-** Definition of LDC is based on United Nations’ definition; Definition of lower middle income countries is based on World Bank’s definition
+** Definition of LDC is based on United Nations’ definition; Definition of lower middle income countries is based on World Bank’s definition.

 Forestry Conservation (i.e., REDD+)